Robbie Grossman Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The 10.5 strikeouts per nine innings put together by the Cubs pitching staff ranks third in the league.
+- The Cubs pitching staff is fifth in the league with a collective 9.9 strikeouts per nine innings.

-- The Cubs have a 3.91 team ERA that ranks 12th among all league pitching staffs.
+- The Cubs have a 3.77 team ERA that ranks ninth across all MLB pitching staffs.

-- The Cubs surrender the second-fewest home runs in baseball (four total, 0.7 per game).
+- Cubs pitchers combine to surrender four home runs (0.6 per game), the least in the league.

-- The Cubs will look to Steele (0-0) in his second start this season.

-- The left-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.
+- His most recent appearance was out of the bullpen on Saturday when the right-hander tossed 2/3 innings against the Texas Rangers while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.